mkons/DMC-Lexi/DMC_Lexi_Dataset/README.md

 ## Acknowledgments

-Funded by the H.F.R.I. under the "Greece 2.0" National Recovery and Resilience Plan.
+This project is carried out within the framework of the National Recovery and Resilience Plan Greece 2.0, funded by the European Union – NextGenerationEU (Implementation body: HFRI).
+Duration: 01/01/2024 – 31/12/2025